Interferometer Techniques for Gravitational-Wave Detection: Interferometric Length Sensing and Control

-Figure~\ref{fig:cav_slope} shows a plot of the analytical functions describing the power inside a cavity and its differentiation by the cavity tuning.
+Figure~\ref{fig:fexample_cavity_power_slope} (same as Figure~\ref{fig:cav_slope}) shows a plot of the analytical functions describing the power inside a cavity and its differentiation by the cavity tuning.
 This example recreates the plot using a numerical model in \Finesse.

 { \textbf{Finesse input file for `Cavity power and slope'} { \nopagebreak \tt